amr-swalha/OpenTracer/Readme.md

 ### Backend Installation

 Just publish the Web API to any IIS application or website.
 Make sure to point the connection string to the Postgres server.
 Also, there is a script attached under WebAPI/SQL so you can create the database and the needed table.
+Note that there is added migrations as well so you just need the Postgres SQL DB.

 ### Docker Images